 - BlueBay helped to develop a Delta-2 style robot for a converting OEM.
 The custom dual arm D2 robot was integrated into a Yaskawa motion control system utilizing advanced electronic camming techniques.
 The solution allowed the OEM to achieve precise registration while picking and placing a large corrugated sheet onto a high-speed die-cutter.

-- Panel Fabrication
+- UL Panel Fabrication